MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 **Where will the meeting recording be stored?**

-- For non-Channel meetings, the recording is stored in a folder named.
-Recordings** that is at the top level of the OneDrive that belongs to the person who started the meeting recording.
+- For non-Channel meetings, the recording is stored in a folder named **Recordings** that is at the top level of the OneDrive that belongs to the person who started the meeting recording.
 Example:

   <i>recorder's OneDrive for Business</i>/**Recordings**